h4fide/mimic/README.md

 </p>

 ## 📱 About Mimic
 Mimic is an Android application designed to mimic users using Altissia platform for reaching the required hours on the platform with **zero effort** while you are sleeping or doing other things you like.
-Mimic is a perfect solution for lazy people like me.
+Mimic is a perfect solution for lazy people.

 ## ✨ Features
 - Runs in the background